 Here's What You Do

-- Coarsly cop the yellow onion, bell pepper and celery and place all in the same prep bowl.
+- Coarsely chop the yellow onion, bell pepper and celery; and place all in the same prep bowl.
+Smash the garlic; measure all the other ingredients, set aside.

 - Place about 2 tablespoons of vegetable oil in a Dutch oven over medium heat.

-- Dredge seasoned chicken pieces in AP flour, shake off the excess and brown in the hot oil.
-Turn the pieces often to brown on all sides without burning.
-This can be done in batches so you don't overcrowd the pan.
+- Dredge the seasoned chicken pieces in AP flour, and shake off the excess.
+Brown the dusted chicken in the hot oil, turning the pieces often to brown on all sides (about 4 minutes on each side).
+This should be done in batches so you don't overcrowd the pan.
+Remove the chicken and set it aside.

 - Maintaining a medium heat, add ½ cup of vegetable oil to the Dutch oven.
 When the oil is shimmering, add ½ cup of AP flour.
+Stir or whisk constantly to make a medium roux (peanut butter color); about 8 minutes.

-- Cook for about 8 minutes, stirring often until the onions are softened and beginning to get translucent.
+- Add the Trinity (yellow onions, bell peppers, and celery) to the roux and mix to coat all of the vegetables with the roux.
+Cook for about 8 minutes, stirring often until the onions are softened and beginning to get translucent.

 - Add the garlic and the Herb and Spice Blend (without the Bay Leaves).
+Stir to combine and simmer until aromatic; about 2 or 3 minutes.

 - Stir constantly as you add it to thoroughly blend the stock into the roux, making sure there are no lumps before adding more liquid.

 - Add the chicken back to the Dutch oven.
 Stir to coated all the chicken with the gravy.
+Once the gravy returns to a boil, reduce heat to a low simmer and cover.

 Gigi Fornerette